|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 Murphy nodded.
 “Excellent!
 All right, people, let’s get this day started right.”

-McMurty glanced at Hansen and then Maya before heading toward the turbolift.
+McMurty glanced at Seven and then Maya before heading toward the turbolift.
 When another lift car came and they stepped inside, and he ordered it to deck seven’s engineering workshop, where he had spent most of the night just to get as far as he had figuring out how to rotate the moon in the first place.

-Silence accompanied them as the car began its descent, and being in such close proximity with Hansen once again reminded him of the kiss.
+Silence accompanied them as the car began its descent, and being in such close proximity with Seven once again reminded him of the kiss.
 Though Maya would no doubt be insatiably curious, McMurty decided he’d best get the apology over with so that the time they had to spend together wasn’t awkward.

-Hansen turned her head slightly in his direction.
+Seven turned her head slightly in his direction.
 “No apology is necessary, Commander.
 I am certain you merely acted on impulse, as you had just been excited by your idea.”

 “Aye, ‘tis true, but it was still out of line,” he replied.
 “Especially in light of what our feline friend said about us.”